TheMaverickProgrammer/C-Python-like-Decorators/README.md

 [reusable member function demo](https://godbolt.org/z/w4P9V-)

 # The goal
 Python has a nice feature that allows function definitions to be wrapped by other existing functions.
 "Wrapping" consists of taking a function in as an argument and returning a new aggregated function composed of the input function and the wrapper function.
-The wrapper functions themselves are called decorator functions.
+The wrapper functions themselves are called 'decorator' functions because they decorate, or otherwise extend, the original input function's behavior.

-The syntax for this in python is simply called "decorators" and begin with `@`.
+The syntax for this in python begin with `@` immediately followed by the decorator function name.
+On the next line, a brand new function definition begins.
+The result is that the new function will be automatically decorated by the function we declared with the `@` symbol.
 A python decorator would look like this:

 ```python
 def stars(func):